 - Trekking Shoes Your shoes can make or break your trek.
 Do not be stingy while buying one.
 Look for comfortable, breathable material.
 And the right size for you never settles for a borrowed one unless it’s the exact same size.
 Recommended Brand/ Product: Quechua, Wildcraft

-- Water bottle(s) (enough to store 2-3 litres) While keeping your energy levels up, it is necessary to keep yourself hydrated, there may not be stores or freshwater natural sources on the trail for you to fill up.
+- Water bottle(s) (enough to store 2-3 liters) While keeping your energy levels up, it is necessary to keep yourself hydrated, there may not be stores or freshwater natural sources on the trail for you to fill up.
 Carry water purifying tablets/ a portable purifier-filter bottle to be on the safe side.
 Recommended Brand/ Product: AquaGuard/Lifestraw

 - Torch/Headlamp Normally, walking the trails is avoided after sunset, you’ll need a light source for the night stay at the campsite, to prevent you from running into trees or fellow trek mates.
 Recommended Brand/ Product: Geonaute